The ancestors of the Crofte surname lived among the ancient Anglo-Saxon

 Early Notables of the Crofte family (pre 1700)

-Another 68 words (5 lines of text) are included under the topic Early Crofte Notables in all our PDF Extended History products and printed products wherever possible.
+in 1653 and later in 1656; Anthony Crofts...
+Another 59 words (4 lines of text) are included under the topic Early Crofte Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Crofte family to the New World and Oceana